 - Baby greens (Baby spinach, spring mix, arugula – hard to find anywhere else in bulk)

 - Citrus fruit

 - Tropical fruit (Freeze batches for smoothies)

 - Face and body lotion in recyclable containers

 Many people think that shopping zero waste is more expensive but that’s not the case with a plant-based diet.
 You’ll often buy the exact amount of the product you need and end up with less waste and more savings.
-When you shop in bulk, you tend to think its more expensive because food packaging tricks you into thinking you’re getting more for less.
+When you shop in bulk, you tend to think it’s more expensive because food packaging tricks you into thinking you’re getting more for less.
 Just compare the weight of the product you buy in a box with the weight of your bulk product to get a real comparison.
 I’ve noticed that the price point is about the same for most things.
-In some case, it’s less.
+In some cases, it’s less.

-If you aren’t following a plant-based diet then it may be more expensive for meat, fish and cheese because deli counter sell higher quality.
+If you aren’t following a plant-based diet then it may be more expensive for meat, fish and cheese because deli counters sell higher quality.
 But do you really want to be cheaping out of these items?

 You may notice that zero-waste stores will have more organic options and the organic choices will definitely be more expensive.
 If you want to save then opt for non-organic.

-The real cost of a zero waste challenge is measured in time not dollars.
+The real cost of a zero waste challenge is measured in time, not dollars.
 It takes time, lots of time.
 You may need to go out of your way to find your favourite ingredients, carry bulk bags around with you, hand wash your reusable products.
 I really can’t fault people for simply trying to make their lives more convenient with disposables.
-I grew up in a single family household where we ate Lunchables every day.
+I grew up in a single-family household where we ate Lunchables every day.
 Processed pre-packaged food is easier and makes up for our busy schedules.